allecsc/mpv-qol-scripts/README.md

 # Note: Reject keywords still apply - external subs with rejected keywords are skipped.
 prefer_external_subs=no

+# Match audio to video language (yes/no)
+# When enabled, if the video track has a language tag (vlang), prefer audio
+# matching that language.
+Useful for watching content in its ORIGINAL language.
+# Example: Video has vlang=de → German audio is selected automatically
+match_audio_to_video=yes

+# Use forced subtitles for native audio (yes/no)
+# When enabled, if the selected audio matches a forced subtitle's language,
+# that forced sub is selected.
+Useful for foreign dialogue in native-language films.
+use_forced_for_native=yes

 # Enable verbose logging for debugging (yes/no)
 debug_logging=no
 ```